SQream/sqream_docs/guides/operations/configuration.rst

 Session-Based Configuration
 =================
 Session-based configurations are not persistent and are deleted when your session ends.
-This method enables you all required configurations while avoiding conflicts between flag attributes modified on different devices at different points in time.
+This method enables you to modify all required configurations while avoiding conflicts between flag attributes modified on different devices at different points in time.

 The **SET flag_name** command is used to modify flag attributes.
 Any modifications you make with the **SET flag_name** command apply only to the open session, and are not saved when the session ends.